uberdeveloper/TS_Vis/README.md

 Set up
 1. create and activate conda environment vertexen.yml
 2. change base directory to where the oe & mbp parquet data are saved
-3. once run, please fill the following instrument and date for data viewer tool
+3. once run, please fill the following instrument(ESH9) and date(2018-10-05) for data viewer tool

 As a test, please set up and run this porotype visualization porotype tool, and
 1. Forward the generated plot